KirillBaranov/kb-labs-core/docs/MIGRATION_GUIDE.md

 For issues or questions:
 - See [CONFIG_API.md](./docs/CONFIG_API.md) for full API docs
-- Run `kb doctor` to check configuration health
+- Run `kb config doctor` to check configuration health
 - Check trace output for debugging